It isn’t for everyone but it is for anyone.

 Challenging stereotypical structures and traditional business mindsets tuttle101 explores elements of how people (you) can be creative at anything at all – anything that involves your intelligence.
 It is because human intelligence is so wonderfully diverse that people are creative in so many extraordinary ways… writing, music, dance, theatre, math, science, computing, philosophy, business etc. Tuttle doesn’t ask how intelligent you are; through random connections and conversations it helps you explore: How are you intelligent?

-When you give participants freedom, you get chaos, but you also get incredible creativity – the unstoppable power of leaderless organizations.
-On one hand people have freedom to do what they want, on the other they develop a sense of social ownership and added responsibility – everyone becomes an active participant and guardian of sorts – the concept of ‘community’ takes on more meaning, empowering a better understanding of ‘neighbour’ and 'trusted connections'.
+When you give people/participants freedom, you get chaos, but you also get incredible creativity.
+On one hand people have freedom to do what they want, on the other they develop a sense of social ownership and responsibility – the concept of ‘community’ takes on more meaning – the unstoppable power of leaderless organizations.

 Tuttle can be a goad, a check, a sounding board, and a source of inspiration and support.
-Overlapping circles of people with similar interests who create something much greater than any of them could create individually – to become more than the sum of their parts.
+Overlapping circles of people sharing interests – shaping ideas; creating more than the sum of their parts.

 Tuttle draws its name from the renegade heating engineer and suspected terrorist Archibald Tuttle (played by Robert De Niro) in Terry Gilliam's 1985 dystopian science fiction black comedy film Brazil.